 Source: Software Testing Help

 The initial process is to distribute the values based on relative sizing.
 For this, you have to place the card with a smaller value on the left side.
 Similarly, place the card with a higher value on the right side.
-The owner of the product will brush all the participants about the subsets of the products.
+Then, the owner of the product will brush all the participants about the subsets of the products.

 It would be best if you asked all the participants to put the sizes of every item.
 It must be relative to the values of the card.
 Now, these cards belong to the wall which you have placed in the last step.
 The participants solely make the decision.
 The stakeholder or the owners can present their clarification or doubts.
 The products that are too ambiguous are placed separately.
 This entire process takes 5-20 minutes.